Banno/web-component-router/README.md

  *     These should match to named path segments.
 Each camel case name
  *     is converted to a hyphenated name to be assigned to the element.
  * @param {boolean=} requiresAuthentication (optional - defaults true)
  * @param {function():Promise=} beforeEnter Optionally allows you to dynamically import the component for a given route.
-The route-mixin.js will call your beforeEnter on routeEnter if the component does not exist in the dom.
+A route's beforeEnter is called before the component is loaded, if the component does not exist in the dom.
  */
 const routeData = new RouteData(
     'Name of this route',